 Stash is an investment app and platform that looks to simplify the process of investing.
 The app was founded in 2015 because its founders, Brandon Krieg and Ed Robinson, felt investing was unfair for the average consumer.

 The founders had worked on Wall Street but quit their jobs to create an app they thought would be more suitable for most people.
 The result is Stash, the app that helps you “invest in yourself.”

-Stash is based on New York City, and the company has won various awards.
-That includes Built in NYC’s Best Places to Work from 2019-2021.
+Stash is based in New York City, and the company has won various awards.
+That includes Built-in NYC’s Best Places to Work from 2019-2021.